Giveth/giveth-docs/dapps/projectVerification.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl'

 Giveth is making use of project verification to review a project’s legitimacy and to reward donors to those projects via the [GIVbacks program](https://docs.giveth.io/giveconomy/givbacks).
-Project owners can apply by directly from their project page after signing in by clicking **VERIFY YOUR PROJECT**.
+Project owners can apply directly from their project page after signing in by clicking **VERIFY YOUR PROJECT**.

 <img alt="Verify My Project" src={useBaseUrl('img/content/Verifymyproject.png')} />